 The Hong Kong Government revised its breast cancer screening policy in July 2020.
 It now suggests women with average risk to undertake mammography once every two years.
 Talk to your doctor about your risk factors.

-Breast ultrasound can capture images of areas of the breast that may be difficult to see with mammography.
+Breast ultrasounds capture images of areas of the breast that may be difficult to see with mammographies.
 It can also help determine if a breast lump is a solid mass or a fluid-filled cyst.
-Most often, a breast ultrasound is done to find out if a problem found by a mammogram (or physical exam) of the breast may be a cyst filled with fluid or a solid tumor.
-Breast ultrasound is not usually done to screen for breast cancer because it may miss some early signs of cancer.
+Most often, a breast ultrasound is done to find out if a problem found by a mammogram (or physical exam) of the breast may be a cyst filled with fluid or a solid tumour.
+Breast ultrasounds are not usually done to screen for breast cancer because it may miss some early signs of cancer.

-However, a study done in Hong Kong on 17,139 local breast cancer patients found that when performed alone, mammography had an accuracy of 85.2% but when performed with breast ultrasound, detection accuracy rose to nearly 95%.
-The surge is even more significant among young women who have high breast density (more common in Asian women).
+A study done in Hong Kong on 17,139 local breast cancer patients found that when performed alone, mammography had an accuracy of 85.2% but when performed with breast ultrasound, detection accuracy rose to nearly 95%.
+The rate is even more significant among young women who have high breast density (more common in Asian women).
 This suggests that ultrasound is an important tool.

 The earlier breast cancer is detected, the better your chance of treating it.
 If you know your risk factors, decrease the factors you can control, and understand when and how to get screened, you might just save your life.